ISSUE #13 is a themed issue: "WINTER." We'll post our final selections on May 1st.

 Please know that we prefer nature-themed submissions, place-based submissions, and the like.
 We like hopeful, beautiful, and sculpted writing.
 Previously published sections (from journals) are fine; note name of journal and date published, but the whole should not have been previously published as one.

-We may choose finalists, and if we do, will do so by April 15th.
+We may choose finalists, and if we do, will do so on or about April 15th.
 A winner will be chosen by early May or thereabouts.
-In the off-chance that none of the submissions fit our dynamic, we will forego a winner.
+In the off-chance that none of the submissions fit our final dynamic, we will forego a winner.

 If we choose your manuscript: